ALFRED LAWRENCE TODD 1880–1934

 Daughter Barbara Mary born 26th May 1910 in Radcliffe on Trent

-Age 30, now an attendant at Notts County Asylum, Alfred was living on Cropwell Road, Radcliffe on Trent with his wife Betsy 30, born in Rampton, Notts and daughter Barbara Mary age 10 months.
+Age thirty, an attendant at Notts County Asylum, living on Cropwell Road, Radcliffe on Trent with his wife Betsy, thirty, born in Rampton, Notts and daughter Barbara Mary age ten months.

 Rank: Acting Corporal